Alcsaw/next-level-week-1/README.md

 OBS.: You may need to update the localhost ip address is the files [server/src/config/server.ts](/server/src/config/server.ts) and [mobile/src/services/api.ts](/mobile/src/services/api.ts)

+You can check some API calls in the Insomnia exported environment under [Insomnia directory](/Insomnia)

 ## 🤔 Contributing

  1. **Fork** the repo on GitHub